BootTeam11/Boot2k19/pedagogy/README(pedagogy).md

 | **3**      | Student will implement the concept of Tower of Hanoi using Animation.               | Smaller disk place on the larger disk.      | Can the larger disk place on the smaller disk?
 (True/False) |
 | **4**      | Student will be able to analyze the concept of Stack, Recursion and Tower of Hanoi. | Smaller disk place on the larger disk.  | Can we perform Tower of Hanoi without recursion?            |

-(You can add more rows.
-Assessment Questions to all the Learning Objective should be met.)

 #### 6. Simulator Interactions: